Exclusive - Australia to accept first Central American refugees under US deal: sources

 "The deal has become yet another test of (Turnbull's) leadership," Kelly said.
 "If it fails, that will be a big black mark against him, and he knows that."

 Australia's hardline immigration policy requires asylum seekers intercepted at sea to be sent for processing at the camps on Manus and Nauru.
-The system, criticised by the United Nations and human rights groups, has cost taxpayers AUS$4.9 billion (3.00 billion pounds) since it was introduced in 2013, Australian officials said earlier this month.
+The system, criticised by the United Nations and human rights groups, has cost taxpayers AUS$4.9 billion (US$3.9 billion) since it was introduced in 2013, Australian officials said earlier this month.

 Refugees are told they will never be settled in Australia.